 Revere Beach Kite Festival - Revere

 May 19, 2019

 The Revere Beach Kite Festival is a staple every May on Revere Beach, where families can come, assemble, decorate, and then fly a kite.
 Free

 Memorial Day Garden of Flags - Boston Common

 May 23 to 27, 2019

 The Massachusetts Military Heroes Fund creates a garden of flags on Boston Common for Memorial Day weekend to represent Massachusetts service members who gave their lives defending our country.
 The completed garden is a breathtaking tribute to the true meaning of Memorial Day and a powerful message of community support to the families of the fallen heroes.
 Free

 Play Date - Institute of Contemporary Art, Boston

-Spend the day at the ICA exploring the theme "All Kinds of Stories."
+Spend the day at the ICA exploring the theme "Art in Action."
 Explore the galleries, and BYO lunch and enjoy it on the waterfront.
-Admission is free for families (up to 2 adults accompanied by children ages 6–12).
+Free admission for families (up to 2 adults accompanied by children ages 6 to 12).